jonnor/tapecore/README.md

 * Test polyurethane coating on PLA.
 Does it reduce friction?
 Is it easy to apply?
 Should improve wear resistance a lot
 * Coat rail with melted candle wax, similar to how skis are prepared?
 And/or maybe use actual HF ski wax, it is relatively available
 * Create sanding jigs, by adhering glue to inner/outer shape, then slide one across the other.
+* Use a steel rod as the idler instead of (608) bearing.
+For instance the head of a hex bolt?

 ## Tribology of common materials